google/oboe/docs/FullGuide.md

 When a stream is disconnected, it has the state "Disconnected" and calls to `write()` or other functions will return `Result::ErrorDisconnected`.
 When a stream is disconnected, all you can do is close it.

 If you need to be informed when an audio device is disconnected, write a class which extends `AudioStreamErrorCallback` and then register your class using `builder.setErrorCallback(yourCallbackClass)`.
+It is recommended to pass a shared_ptr.
 If you register a callback, then it will automatically close the stream in a separate thread if the stream is disconnected.

 Your callback can implement the following methods (called in a separate thread):